stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 Elon Musk has [6 productivity rules at Tesla](https://www.cnbc.com/2018/04/18/elon-musks-productivity-rules-according-to-tesla-email.html "Elon Musk's productivity rules at Tesla"){:target="_blank"}, and rule #5 is "_Communication should travel via the shortest path necessary to get the job done, not through the 'chain of command' ...
 It must be ok for people to talk directly and just make the right things happen._"

 At #stratapp we share the same view.
-The hierarchy is only there to allocate responsibility and manage risk.
+The organization hierarchy is only there to allocate responsibility and manage risk.
 For example, spending limits or looking after a team, customer or process.

 Separate to the org structure and hierarchy, communication should be free flowing and open.
 However, we don't want to create a twitter or #slack fire-hose of social posts and notifications, because in the end that just creates more noise and distraction.